 After Dyson unveiled the V15 Detect, I didn’t know what they’d do for an encore.

-But with the subsequent release of the Omni-Glide and Micro, we could see a pattern.
+But we could see a pattern with the subsequent release of the Omni-Glide and Micro.

-James Dyson seems to be focusing on an underserved niche, which is hard floor vacuums.
+James Dyson seems to be focusing on an underserved niche: hard floor vacuums.

 The Micro 1.5 KG is Dyson’s latest hard floor vacuum with a lightweight form factor of (you guessed it) 1.5 kilograms.